Tessa’s Recipe Rundown

 - That means you want your cheesecake to look dry at the edges but slightly wobbly or jiggly like Jello in the center when the baking time has ended.

-- The internal temperature should be 140°F-150°F. Use a digital instant-read thermometer to verify this.
+- The internal temperature should be 140°F-150°F. Use a digital instant-read thermometer if you’re uncertain.

 How to Serve Pumpkin Cheesecake